WorldwideYamada/ChatTCPClient/README.md

 The client may disconnect and connect freely, but the server must be running for the client to do so.
 The server does not have the same freedom unfortunately.

-## How to Build:

-1. Open in Visual Studio
-2. Navigate to "Build" category tab at top of Window
-3. Publish a server and client to any location

 ### To Do List: